 Christian Education (Catechetics and General Pedagogy) - For various reasons Lutheran pastors must be conversant with the principles of pedagogy and educational methodology.
-To assist the student in this direction the Seminary offers a course in Catechetics and Christian Education for the Middler class.
-The students also meet twice each week for catechetical practice.
-Each member of the Senior class is required to prepare and present two catechizations on subjects assigned to him, one from the Catechism, the other from Bible History.
-As no children's class is at our disposal, the Middler class is detailed to be catechized.
-Criticism of the work is by the students and finally Professor Irwin Habeck by the instructor.
-The final Senior assignment is a written $c{\text{at}}$ . echization on a part of the Catechism.
+To assist the student in this direction the Seminary offers courses in Catechetics and Christian Education.
+Each member of the Middler and Senior classes is required to present two catechizations on subjects assigned to him, one from the Catechism, the other Professor Irwin Habeck from Bible History, with critique by the class and the instructor.
+The final Senior assignment is a written catechization on a part of the Catechism.

 Educ.
-257 Methods in Christian E ducation:
+257 Methods in Christian Education:

-Secondary, Ad
+Primary, Secon dary, Adult

-Each quarter 2 hours Albrecht, Fredrich
+Each quarter 2 hours Albrecht, Fredrich, Kuske

 Educ.
-258 Observat tion of Practic e Teaching

-in Religi

-1st & 2nd qua rters 2 hours Albrecht, Fredrich

-Educ.
-357 Practice Teaching in R
+357 Practice Teach ing in Religion

-Each quarter 2 hours Albrecht, Fredrich
+Each quarter 2 hours Albrecht, Fredrich, Kuske